jovsa/jovsa.github.io/_posts/2021-02-14-notes-storyworthy.md

   * `version 2`: I'm standing at the edge of my grandmother's garden, what her relentlessly pull weeds from the unforgiving soil.
 My grandmother's name is Odelie Dicks, which probably explains why she is who she is.
 She's crooked old lady both in body and mind.
 She wears only dark colors and lies to serve food that has been stewed in pots for days.
 I like to imagine there was a time in her life where she smiled - or at least didn't scowl - but if that time existed, it was long before me.
   * If `version 1` was a movie, then it would open on a black screen. `version 2` would make a nice movie.

 #### Chapter 12: The principles of **but** and **therefore**

+* `but` and `therefore` signify change.
+However, most peple use `and` and combine sentences making it monotonous.

+* `version 1`: My cousin Lisa came over for a sleepover, and we went to bed on time and we didn't sleep.
+When everyone was asleep we snuck downstairs and watched TV.
+And my parents heard us, and thought the voices on the TV were burglars robbing the house and they called the police.
+They didn't wake us up because they didn't want us to be scared and they didn't check my room.
+My dad waited upstairs with a baseball bat.
+The police came to the house and saw us watching TV though the window.
+They called my parents and told them that it was us downstairs and we got in so much trouble.
+* `version 2`: My cousin Lisa came over for a sleepover **but** we had no intention of sleeping.We went to bed on time **but** we didn't close our eyes. **Instead** we snuck downstairs when everyone was asleep to watch TV. **But** my parents heard us, **except it** wasn't us they head.
+It was the TV.
+They heard strange voices from the television program. **Instead** of investigating the voices, they assumed **(therefore)** assumed that burglars were robbing the house, so they called the police.
+The police came to the house, **but instead** of finding burglars they found us watching TV. **(Therefore)** they called my parents and told them it was us downstairs. **(As a result)** we got in so much trouble.

 #### `Story Break`: Storytelling makes you just like family